Aetna Insurance for Substance Abuse Treatment and Mental Health Rehabilitation

 - Partial hospitalization.
-Clients receive group, family and individual counseling throughout the day and return to sober housing at night.
-24-hour care is provided by our Behavioral Health Technicians, and psychiatric and medical care are always available.
+Clients receive group, family, and individual counseling throughout the day and return to sober housing at night.
+Our Behavioral Health Technicians provide 24-hour care, and psychiatric and medical care are always available.
 This plan is typically more affordable than traditional inpatient rehab.

 - Intensive outpatient.
 Our IOPs include weekly group and individual counseling.
 While it’s a lower level of care compared to our partial hospitalization, it offers the support and structure recovering addicts need in early recovery.

 - Outpatient.
-Outpatient treatment is another step down, but helps recovering addicts stay on track with their goals.
-Expect a single session of group and individual therapy each week.
+Outpatient treatment is another step-down but helps recovering addicts stay on track with their goals.
+Expect a single session of the group and individual therapy each week.